oven-sh/bun/docs/guides/test/run-tests.md

 To filter which tests are executed by name, use the `-t`/`--test-name-pattern` flag.

 Adding `-t add` will only run tests with "add" in the name.
-This flag also checks the name of the test suite (the first parameter to `describe`).
+This works with test names defined with `test` or test suite names defined with `describe`.

 ```sh
 $ bun test -t add